djones36/react-shopping-cart/README.md

 **STEP 1 - Creating ProductContext**

-- In `src`, create a new folder named `contexts`, this folder is going to be used to hold all of `context objects` we create.
+- In `src`, create a new folder named `contexts`, this folder is going to be used to hold all of `context objects` we create. x

-- Inside that folder create a new file named `ProductContext.js`
+- Inside that folder create a new file named `ProductContext.js` x

-- In this file, import the `createContext` function from the react library and create our `ProductContext`.
+- In this file, import the `createContext` function from the react library and create our `ProductContext`. x

 **STEP 2 - Providing data with ProductContext**

 - Now that we've created our `ProductContext` we can import into our `App.js`.
-Now we can start providing data across our application!
+Now we can start providing data across our application! x

-- Wrap all of your components/routes in `App.js` inside of `ProductContext.Provider` component.
+- Wrap all of your components/routes in `App.js` inside of `ProductContext.Provider` component. x

-- Next pass a value prop to your `Provider`.
+- Next pass a value prop to your `Provider`. x

-- In the value prop we'll pass in the products state, and an addItem function that will allow us to add books to the cart.
+- In the value prop we'll pass in the products state, and an addItem function that will allow us to add books to the cart.x

 ```js
 <ProductContext.Provider value={{ products, addItem }}>